 Spelling variations of this family name include: Schenck, Schenk, Schencken, Schencker, Schenken, Schenker, Schaenker, Schaencker, Shenkin and many more.

 Early Notables of the Shenkin family (pre 1700)

-lawyer, academic, jurist and politician, Judge of the Admiralty; David Jenkins...
-Another 26 words (2 lines of text) are included under the topic Early Shenkin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early Shenkin Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Michael Schenck, who arrived in Lancaster Pennsylvania in 1709; as did Johannes Schenk in 1712; Michael Schenck came to Philadelphia in 1727; as well as Andreas Schenck in 1732.

 Contemporary Notables of the name Shenkin (post 1700) +

 - A. Shenkin, Scottish researcher in the Department of Biochemistry and Surgery, Glasgow, Scotland

 - Susan Shenkin, Scottish Reader in Geriatric Medicine, Usher Institute, University of Edinburgh, Scotland